poulsp/Psp-docker-Rhasspy/README.md

 Then enter `"docker-compose up -d"`.

 To shutdown the Rhasspy container enter: `"docker-compose down"`.

+##### You want to use or already have an external mqtt running.
+ - Edit the docker-compose.yml and comment out this line:
+- `#- "1883:12183""
+`

 ## 📜 License.
 Psp-docker-Rhasspy ships under GPLv3, it means you are free to use and redistribute the code but are not allowed to use any part of it under a closed license.